 Salt Rock is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Salt Rock is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Salt Rock who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Salt Rock’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Salt Rock’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Salt Rock does not have a public transit system used by locals to get to and from work.